-Holmes admitted to killing 27 people, although police could only prove nine.
+Holmes admitted to killing 27 people, although police only could prove nine.
 Historians estimate he may have killed as many as 200 people.

-He is quoted as saying, “I was born with the devil in me.
-I could not help the fact that I was a murderer, no more than the poet can help the inspiration to sing.
+“I was born with the devil in me,” Holmes said.
+“I could not help the fact that I was a murderer, no more than the poet can help the inspiration to sing.
 I was born with the evil one standing as my sponsor beside the bed where I was ushered into the world, and he has been with me since.”

-He was executed in 1896.
+Holmes was executed in 1896.

-In his book Bloodstains, Jeff Mudgett claims a handwriting expert examining notes written by Jack the Ripper and by Holmes verified that the handwriting has a 98 percent probability of coming from the same person.
+In his book Bloodstains, Jeff Mudgett claims a handwriting expert examined notes written by Jack the Ripper and by Holmes and verified that the handwriting has a 98 percent probability of coming from the same person.

 Holmes was in London during the killings in 1888, but there is little evidence of his whereabouts, and many researchers have disputed a connection.